 Her foster family have also been working hard on her training — and it shows.
 Lily’s recall on a whistle is brilliant, and she’s highly food-motivated and quick to learn.
 She loves squeaky balls, tug-of-war, and fetch — but be warned, soft toys don’t last long with her!

 While she’s doing well, Lily is still a young dog at heart.
 She can get overexcited and needs a home where she’ll receive clear, consistent boundaries.
-She thrives when she knows what’s expected of her and responds well to calm leadership.
+She thrives when she knows what’s expected of her and responds well to calm, clear leadership.

-Lily has shown reactivity around other dogs, but this is improving significantly.
+Lily was very reactive to dogs in the kennels, but this is improving in her foster home.
 She’s now had multiple positive, on-lead interactions with calm, friendly dogs.
 Her foster family are using reward-based techniques like the “engage/disengage” game, and it’s going really well.
-Continued gentle socialisation and positive reinforcement will be key to her long-term success.
+Continued gentle socialisation, patience and positive reinforcement will be key to her long-term success.

-We believe Lily may be able to live with a calm, older dog following careful introductions.
-However, she cannot live with cats or small furries.
+We believe Lily may be able to live with a calm, confident and non-reactive dog following careful introductions.
+However, she cannot live with cats or small furries due to her high prey drive.

 🚗 Travel

 She wears a car harness without fuss and has been on lots of short trips.
-She’s still getting used to car travel, but the motion sickness is easing — she’s even taken the odd nap on the move!
+She’s still getting used to car travel, but the anxiety and sickness is easing — she’s even taken the odd nap on the move!

 🏡 The Home She Needs